 All rental contracts by law need to be in Spanish.
 If you do not have a rental contract in Spanish and then want to register for Empadronamiento ( Electoral Roll), open a Spanish bank account or get your residencia, you will not be able to.
 If you use an English rental agency, you quite often will receive a copy in English as well.

-If you only have a Spanish contract and are not fluent in the language, it is advisable to have the document translated by an Abogado, Gestor or translator to make sure that everything is in order and that you accept all of the terms before signing.
+If you only have a Spanish contract and are not fluent in the language, it is advisable to have the document translated by an Abogado, Gestor, or translator to make sure that everything is in order and that you accept all of the terms before signing.

-Terminating the Contact
+Terminating the Contract

 A landlord can terminate the rental agreement if you